-Depending on the type of insulin, opened bottles of insulin should be discarded after 4 to 6 weeks (check manufacturer's instructions), whether they have been kept refrigerated or not.
+Depending on the type of insulin, opened bottles of insulin should be thrown away after 4 to 6 weeks (check manufacturer's instructions), whether they have been kept refrigerated or not.

 When in doubt, call the diabetes health care team or your pharmacist for advice and guidance.